-Wood is an ultra-desirable flooring all round a home.
-It has natural beauty, appealing warmth, durability and a look that won’t be overtaken by the tides of interiors fashion.
-But is wood flooring suitable for kitchens?
+Wood is an ultra-desirable flooring choice because it has natural beauty, appealing warmth, durability and a look that won’t be overtaken by the tides of interiors fashion.
+But is it suitable for kitchens?

-Both heat and moisture in the environment affect wood, causing warping, swelling and shrinkage and, because of the activities that take place in a kitchen, a wood floor is far more exposed to changes in temperature and humidity in this room than it is in a living space or a bedroom.
+Both heat and moisture in the environment affect wood, causing warping, swelling and shrinkage and, because of the activities that take place in a kitchen, wood kitchen flooring is far more exposed to changes in temperature and humidity than if it was in a living space or a bedroom.

-But kitchens over many generations have featured wood flooring, and today it looks the part in both contemporary rooms, farmhouse kitchens and a whole host of designs in between showing that our passion for the material is undimmed.
+Many different kitchen ideas feature wood flooring, and today it looks the part in both contemporary rooms, farmhouse kitchens and a whole host of designs in between, showing that our passion for the material is undimmed.

-So should it be seen as a good flooring option for the room?
-We’ve asked the experts to provide the inside track on solid and engineered timber, as well as reclaimed wood, so you can find out if wood flooring is suitable for your kitchen.
+So should wood be seen as a good kitchen flooring option?
+We’ve asked the experts to provide the inside track on solid and engineered timber, as well as reclaimed wood, so you can find out if wood kitchen flooring is suitable for your space.

-‘The average kitchen is a hive of activity and a hub for families to congregate in during the course of the day, so it is essential the choice of flooring is able to withstand this,’ says Rosie Ward, Creative Director at London-based interior designers Ward & Co.
+‘The average kitchen is a hive of activity and a hub for families to congregate in during the course of the day, so it is essential the choice of flooring is able to withstand this,’ says Rosie Ward, creative director of London-based interior designers Ward & Co.

-‘Wood is not only a lovely natural resource that looks fantastic but has great durability and therefore suits most kitchens well.
+‘Wood is not only a lovely natural resource that looks fantastic, but it also has great durability and therefore suits most kitchens well.
 In terms of style, I often like to keep the same flooring from one room to another; it provides great continuity and flow across spaces as well as helping to achieve a level of calmness.’

-Bear in mind, though, that both the composition of your household and the kitchen’s location in the home should inform your decision as a wooden floor won’t be right for every situation.
+Bear in mind, though, that both the composition of your household and the kitchen’s location in the home should inform your decision, as a wood kitchen flooring won’t be right for every situation.

-The kitchen’s position should count when selecting flooring, too, because if it’s the space accessed directly from the garden, a pool deck or the garage, damp and dirt could get regularly tracked on to it, causing harm to the surface.
+The kitchen’s position should count when selecting the flooring too, because if it’s the space accessed directly from the garden, a pool deck or the garage, damp and dirt could get regularly tracked onto it, causing harm to the surface.

-Although wood can be refinished if it’s damaged, these scenarios should give you pause before investing in a wooden floor for the kitchen as other choices might need less care to stay looking their best.
+Although wood can be refinished if it’s damaged, these scenarios should give you pause before investing in a wood kitchen flooring, as other choices might need less care to stay looking their best.

 Is wood flooring suitable for kitchens?

 Yes, wood flooring is suitable for kitchens – but some wood types and constructions more than others.
-Read on for the experts’ advice on all types of wood flooring and the answers to your wood flooring questions.
+We've gathered the experts' advice on all types of wood kitchen flooring, and the answers to your wood flooring questions.

 ‘Hardwood timbers are perfect for busy living areas as they are durable and easy to maintain.
 There’s also the option to install underfloor heating, although not all solid wood floors are compatible: check with the manufacturer or installer. ’

-Care of a floor like this needn’t be onerous.
-‘Solid hardwood floors are easy to clean and maintain,’ he explains.
+Care of wood kitchen flooring needn’t be onerous.
+‘Solid hardwood floors are easy to clean and maintain,’ David explains.
 ‘Vacuum or use a clean, damp mop weekly and remove rubber heel scuff marks and other non-water dispersible marks with a little white spirit on a damp cloth.
 Remove any excess of water on the surface immediately.’

 An engineered wood floor could be a suitable option for your kitchen.
-One of these is still a real wood floor, and can have an appearance that’s hard to tell apart from solid wood flooring.
-So how is it distinguished from solid wood flooring, and does it have any advantages over it?
+It is still a real wood floor, and can have an appearance that’s hard to tell apart from solid wood flooring.
+So how is it distinguished from solid wood kitchen flooring, and does it have any advantages over it?

 Reclaimed wood is another timber flooring option, and can be sourced either as solid wood or in the form of an engineered floor.
 But is it suitable for kitchens?